A few years back I did not know about a "Bhorta" with an "O".

 Once it has cooled down put the contents of the kadhai(beans+everything else) in a blender jar and add about 1/4th cup of grated coconut.
 With a splash of water make a thick paste.

 You need to dry up this paste now.
 So heat a teeny bit of Mustard Oil and add the west paste.
-Dry up the excess water.
+Saute until you have dried up the excess water and the result is a moist bpaste.

 Add some finely chopped fresh coriander leaves and serve hot with fluffed up white rice.
 To eat with your fingers, mix little dollops of paste with rice and enjoy.